-In today's economy, workers are facing a much tighter labor market and a skills mismatch between unemployed workers and available openings.
+In today's economy, workers face a relatively tight labor market and a skills mismatch between unemployed workers and available job openings.
 While a skilled workforce is key to driving economic growth and prosperity, regions throughout California report a persistent "skills gap"; employers can't find skilled individuals to fill their open positions.
 At the same time, many residents remain unemployed or under-employed.
-What today's workers need most is the opportunity to gain skills obtained through advanced education and training resulting in labor market relevant credentials that are valued by employers.
+What today's workers need most is the opportunity to gain skills obtained through workforce development, education and training resulting in labor market relevant skills and credentials that are valued by employers.